Fifa 20's Copa Libertadores update fails to properly celebrate South American football

 Now teams like River Plate, Flamengo, and Independiente are available in Kick Off and in the new Libertadores tournament mode.
 There's the new Riquelme ICON card for Fifa Ultimate Team, too, but the new FUT additions aren't heading to the game until Friday.
 Either way, I was excited to launch myself into a tournament and teach myself about how the beautiful game is played on the other side of the world, in the best possible way.

 Except, everything just felt flat.
-There's a taste of the wall of noise and passionate atmosphere that, from what little I know, characterises South American matches, but that wears off fast as there are only two new stadiums included in the update.
+In my first game as River Plate against L.D.U.
+Quito, there's a taste of the wall of noise and passionate atmosphere that, from what little I know, characterises South American matches, but that wears off fast as there are only two new stadiums included in the update.
 Many players have generic faces, and the majority tend to be slow and suffer from poor stamina.
 I frequently found that early substitutions were essential as members of my River Plate squad would have almost no puff left two-thirds of the way through a game.

 Even worse, few players boast overall stats in the early eighties.
 Even though I'm not an expert, the gap in stats between the likes of Flamengo and Liverpool— for many the best team in the world right now with a squad dominated by player overalls in the late 80s and 90s—seem wide given that these are the two sides that contested the pretty evenly-matched Fifa Club World Cup final.
-Plenty of players, some of whom are supporters of the clubs in question, are expressing their disappointment on Reddit.
+Plenty of players, some of whom are supporters of the clubs included with inconsistent licensing, are expressing their disappointment on Reddit.

 This latest Fifa 20 update comes during a particularly tough time for EA; while it continues to be a lovely earner for the company, all hasn't been well under the surface of late.
 Server issues meant that two professional Fifa players were forced to settle a match with a game of rock, paper, scissors at the weekend and another—a five-time Fifa world finalist, no less—lost a penalty shootout when the game failed to count a perfectly valid goal.